 President: Andrew August, Department of History, Penn State, Abington

 Vice President/President Elect: Timothy Alborn, Department of History, Lehman College/CUNY

 Secretary: Julie Taddeo, Department of History, University of Maryland, College Park

 Treasurer: Amanda Herbert, Department of History, Christopher Newport University: firstname.lastname@example.org

 Program chairs (2015 conference):

 Amanda Herbert, Department of History, Christopher Newport University: email@example.com

 Membership dues are $15.
-Starting with the 2013 conference, our conference registration fee includes payment of dues.
-If you are not planning to attend the 2014 conference but would like to maintain your membership in MACBS, please send a check (made out to the Mid-Atlantic Conference on British Studies) to Timothy Alborn, Department of History, Lehman College, 250 Bedford Park Blvd West, Bronx, NY 10468; or pay online.
+Our conference registration fee includes payment of dues.
+If you are not planning to attend the 2015 conference but would like to maintain your membership in MACBS, please send a check (made out to the Mid-Atlantic Conference on British Studies) to Timothy Alborn, Department of History, Lehman College, 250 Bedford Park Blvd West, Bronx, NY 10468.
 Your dues contribute to our ability to fund graduate student travel and research.